Whitebolt/require-extra/README.md

 ```

-## Loading muliple modules at once
+## Loading multiple modules at once

-The loader can also accept an array of module-id's/paths; this will then load together asychronously.
+The loader can also accept an array of module-id's/paths; this will then load together asynchronously.

-**Note:** All modules in the array will load togeter.
+**Note:** All modules in the array will load together.
 This might not be what you want.
-Performance boosts created by caching, where two modules have a shared dependancy could be lost.
-It is possible in this situation that the dependancy will be loaded twice (see [roadmap](ROADMAP.md)).
+Performance boosts created by caching, where two modules have a shared dependency could be lost.
+It is possible in this situation that the dependency will be loaded twice (see [roadmap](ROADMAP.md)).
 In most situations this will not be an issue or not happen but this behaviour should be noted and tested if performance is a big issue.

 ```javascript
 var requireX = require('require-extra');